Prince Henry, Duke of Gloucester: Duke of Gloucester

-On 31 March 1928, his father created him Duke of Gloucester, Earl of Ulster, and Baron Culloden, three titles that linked him with three parts of the United Kingdom, namely England, Northern Ireland, and Scotland.
-Prince Henry visited Canada in 1928.
+On 31 March 1928, his father created him Duke of Gloucester, Earl of Ulster and Baron Culloden, three titles that linked him with three parts of the United Kingdom, namely England, Northern Ireland and Scotland.
+Henry visited Canada in 1928.

-Before his marriage, Prince Henry's greatest ambition was to someday command his regiment, the 10th Royal Hussars, or at least spend as much time in the army as possible.
+Before his marriage, Henry's greatest ambition was to someday command his regiment, the 10th Royal Hussars, or at least spend as much time in the army as possible.
 Although he was a capable soldier, as the King's son he was prevented from joining his regiment abroad, and this meant he was generally seen as an outsider to his fellow officers.
 To his increasing despair, he had to fulfill the many royal duties his father assigned him.

 In September 1928, Henry left England with his brother Edward, Prince of Wales, to shoot big game in Africa.
 The brothers parted in Nairobi, where Henry was to stay for a while.
 There, he was entertained by Mansfield Markham and his wife Beryl Markham.
 Beryl and Henry soon started an affair (though sources differ over when the affair started; many say it was not until her visit to England).
 In November, the brothers were recalled to England due to their father's worsening health, and soon after Beryl returned too.
-At the Grosvenor Hotel, close to Buckingham Palace, the affair continued with Prince Henry openly hosting parties with her in her suite and drinking too much.
+At the Grosvenor Hotel, close to Buckingham Palace, the affair continued with Henry openly hosting parties with her in her suite and drinking too much.

 The affair, widely known by the London society, shocked the Queen, to the delight of the Prince of Wales who remarked that "for once, Queen Mary's blue-eyed boy was in trouble instead of himself".
 The King stepped in, thinking that keeping Henry busy would be the best way to end the affair, as would keeping him from drinking too much, too often.
 That year, he arranged a series of tours for his son to undertake.

 In 1929, he went to Japan to confer the Garter on the Emperor, and a year later he attended the coronation of Haile Selassie of Ethiopia in Addis Ababa.
 In 1934 George V made him a Knight of St Patrick, Ireland's chivalric order.
 It was the second to last time this order was awarded (the last appointment being the Duke of York, later George VI, in 1936); at the time of his death, the Duke of Gloucester was the only remaining knight.
 In 1934, he went to Australia and New Zealand where the people received him with overwhelming enthusiasm that one journalist wrote, "(amounted) to something very near adoration".

-He represented Queen Elizabeth II during the Malayan Declaration of Independence on 31 August 1957.